zcash/zips/drafts/bitcartel-payment-disclosure/draft.rst

 A proposal to prevent information leakage of change addresses is currently under development [KDFT].
 TODO: Does this block ZIP approval?

-Alao note that an independent third party cannot know for sure if the sender and recipient are not colluding to hide value transfer.
+Also note that an independent third party cannot know for sure if the sender and recipient are not colluding to hide value transfer.
 JoinSplits have two inputs and two outputs.
 The recipient may identify their receiving address for one output, but not disclose the fact that the other output also belongs to them.

 TODO: What happens if a transaction is created (at which point a payment disclosure can be created) but never gets mined and is stuck in the mempool?
 Should the payment disclosure be retained or purged?